amoramine/Pegasus_with_Longformer_summarization/README.md

 # pegasus_longformer

-To run this project, clone the repo and run the following commands:
+To run this project, clone the repo and execute the following commands:

 1) cd pegasus_longformer
 2) pip install -r requirements.txt